The author examines an enormous stela in situ at the remote site of

 “Potently atmospheric stuff.” --Rob Barnett, musicweb-international.com

-Nine trips to the Mayan region and an investigation of more than 20 years into Precolumbian thought have indelibly marked and changed the work of this U.S.-born composer.
-Haladyna’s Mayan Cycle now stretches to 29 pieces, including such titles as Zaquico’xol, El Llanto de Izamal, The Maya Curse Pedro de Alvarado, Pok-ta-Pok, 2012, The Oracle of 13 Sky, Copal, and the Jaguar Poems.
+Eleven trips to the Mayan region and an investigation of more than 30 years into Precolumbian thought have indelibly marked and changed the work of this U.S.-born composer.
+Haladyna’s Mayan Cycle now stretches to over 30 highly distinctive pieces, including such titles as Zaquico’xol, El Llanto de Izamal, The Maya Curse Pedro de Alvarado, Pok-ta-Pok, 2012, The Oracle of 13 Sky, Copal, and the Jaguar Poems.

 Jeremy, Director of UC Santa Barbara’s Ensemble for Contemporary Music, holds prizes and academic qualifications from three countries.
 A laureate of the Lili Boulanger Prize and diplômé of the history-rich Schola Cantorum on Paris' Left Bank, he also holds an advanced degrees from the University of Surrey (U.K.) and the University of California.
 He has taught undergraduate composition at UCSB since 1991, and was named to its permanent faculty in March, 2000.
 His own past teachers include William Kraft, Karl Korte, Eugene Kurtz, Jacques Charpentier, and Joseph Schwantner.